-The overall situation in the country is worrying.
+In the context of the ongoing jihadist movement and the fact that radical Islamic ideology is taking roots, this issue is challenging.
 Jihadists are highly influential and for any Christian groups and individuals in remote areas it is dangerous to own and keep Christian materials.
-For converts, the danger is even worse.
+For converts, the danger is even greater.
 It is particularly risky in communities in the border areas.
 Most Christians have decided to move from areas where jihadists are very active.